SDFIdk/AutoBernese/docs/manual/configuration-files.md

 ```

-Here, the YAML alias `&campaign` is referred to with the syntax `*campaign` so
+Here, the YAML *anchor* `&campaign` is referred to with the syntax `*campaign`
-that, in this case, the name of the campaign directory is inserted, when the
+[a YAML *alias*] so that, in this case, the name of the campaign directory is
-configuration file is loaded.
+inserted, when the configuration file is loaded.

 Some of the strings given to the other items, e.g. `year` and `session` are
-Python format strings [more on this [below][F-STRINGS]].
+Python format strings [more on this below].
 The `date` reference
 is an AutoBernese GPSDate which has the day-of-year property `doy` that can
 be used inside the strings.

-[F-STRINGS]: #how-to-get-things-right-with-pythons-format-strings-f-strings

 To use template strings requires that a `parameters` item is included as part
 of the BPETask.
 The `parameters` dictionary must have items with the keys